We cannot pass an ‘omnibus order’: Supreme Court refuses to stay demolitions across states

 According to its petition, the authorities in states such as Uttar Pradesh and Madhya Pradesh are resorting to “bulldozer action” to demolish structures of persons accused in riot cases, Live Law reported.

-The petitioners have also accused the governments of taking “selective action” against the accused persons.
+The petitioners have also accused the governments of “selective action” against the accused persons.

 “Demolition of houses merely because somebody is accused in a crime is not acceptable in our society,” Senior Advocate Dushyant Dave, appearing for the petitioners, told the Supreme Court on Wednesday.